Aftermath of the July Uprising: Islamist protests

-Islamism, which had been harshly suppressed by the Hasina regime, saw a resurgence under the Yunus government.
+Islamism and other religious extremist ideologies, which had been harshly suppressed by the Hasina regime, saw a resurgence under the Yunus government.
 In March 2025, Hizb ut Tahrir Bangladesh, a banned Islamist organisation, organised an open demonstration in the capital city of Dhaka, demanding implementation of sharia as the primary law of the land & resumption of khilafat.
-In May 2025, Islamists organised massive demonstrations against the Women's Affairs Reform Commission's proposals of gender equality.
+In May 2025, Islamists organized massive demonstrations against the Women's Affairs Reform Commission's proposals of gender equality.
+Anti-Indian sentiments and intolerance against minorities has increased.